 It came down to one final push for the Chicago Blackhawks on Friday night.
-With an empty net and under a minute to go, Brian Campbell put a shot on Vancouver’s Roberto Luongo (23 saves) and the puck went up in the air, but the end came, leaving Vancouver with a 4-3 win and a 2-0 series lead.
+With an empty net and under a minute to go, Brian Campbell put a shot on Vancouver’s Roberto Luongo (23 saves) and the puck went up in the air, but the end came, leaving Vancouver with a 4-3 win and a 2-0 series lead in the NHL Playoffs.

 Daniel Sedin had a great night for Vancouver, putting two goals past Chicago’s Corey Crawford (23 saves) and adding one assist.

 The Canucks were ahead 1-0 finishing out the first period after Jannik Hansen (3 goals in last 6 playoff games) scored a slap shot 10 feet out at 7:30.
 Sedin and his twin brother Henrik Sedin had the assists.

 Daniel Sedin scored his first of two, Vancouver’s second goal, just 30 seconds into the second period on the power play, with assists from Christian Ehrhoff and Ryan Kesler.
 Sedin made a hard shot from the blue line just through Crawford’s legs.

 The game was getting more physical — in addition to the early hits and heavy board checks — when Kesler knocked off Crawford’s mask during a goal attempt about six and a half minutes into the second.